MicrosoftDocs/win32/desktop-src/shell/schema-librarydescription.md

 ---
-Description: The <libraryDescription&gt; element is the top-level container for the library definition.
+Description: The <libraryDescription> element is the top-level container for the library definition.
 This element is required. ms.assetid: 62098944-E1B2-46e8-AC87-314C55F96B62
 title: libraryDescription Element (Library Schema) ms.technology: desktop